 The world is increasingly data-driven.
 To thrive in this world, students a new level of data literacy — the ability to solve problems and support arguments using data.

 Zoom In!
-Teaching Science with Data is creating curriculum modules that build high school students’ skills in using authentic data sets as they explore core topics in biology and earth science.
+Learning Science with Data is creating curriculum modules that build high school students’ skills in using authentic data sets as they explore core topics in biology and earth science.
 Developed by Education Development Center (EDC) and supported by the National Science Foundation.

 Each Zoom In blended learning module is a 3-4 day, standards-aligned science inquiry, with digital supports for students as they read and analyze data to answer a scientific question, debate their interpretations, and take notes and write a culminating argument, supported by evidence.